 Corrects MapQuest and other services

 Garmin: Report a Map Error

 Corrects Garmin devices

 The websites above are not run by the government and may require registration and/or browser plug-ins.
 We list them for information only and do not endorse any non-governmental products, services, or views.

 3 Wait patiently

-After you submit your problem report, it may take weeks or months for each map provider to verify it and issue a map update.
+After you submit your problem report, it may take weeks or months for each map provider to verify it and issue a mapping software update.

 Once an update is issued, users of mobile apps and online maps will see it immediately.

 However, people with dedicated GPS devices, such as car navigation systems, will have to download the update to see the change.
 Unfortunately, most people do not update their devices regularly.